PLEASE NOTE THAT THE SCHEME IS CURRENTLY BEING UPDATED. Some details may change.

-- Attend eight masterclasses in the art, craft and business of writing for children and teenagers, given by published children’s authors, agents and editors.
+- Attend masterclasses in the art, craft and business of writing for children and teenagers, given by published children’s authors, agents and editors.

 - Attend six, one-to-one mentoring sessions with an experienced creative writing tutor, focused on bringing their novel to a publishable standard